-In 1990, the concept "Internet of Things" was firstly introduced by Kevin Ashton, the Executive Director of Auto-ID Labs at MIT, while giving a talk for Procter & Gamble [4].
+In 1990, the concept "Internet of Things" was firstly introduced by Kevin Ashton, the Executive Director of Auto-ID Labs at MIT, while giving a talk for Procter & Gamble [10].
 During his talk, he stated that all the data available on the web were first produced by humans who have limited attention, time and accuracy.
-He added that we need computers that know everything about things using gathered data without any human helps.
-Later on, IoT has been evolved into a system using a variety of technologies such as the Internet, wireless communication, microelectromechanical systems, and embedded systems.
+He added that we need computers that know everything about things using gathered data without any help from humans.
+Later on, IoT has been evolved into a system that uses a variety of technologies, such as the Internet, wireless communication, microelectromechanical systems, and embedded systems.

 Nowadays, extracting knowledge from the collected raw data is one of the IoT challenges.
-IoT aimed to collect the raw data from the sensors, send them to the cloud for further processing.
-The cloud processes the data make the decision and sends it to the actuators.
-Many proposals applied the scenario of sending collected data from the environment to the cloud to store, manage, and make decisions [5, 6, 7, 8, 9], as it provides large storage, complex processing, and access anywhere/ anytime [10].
-Unfortunately, cloud-based systems cause a high level of latency for IoT applications [11, 12, 13].
-Therefore, researches started to look at the edge computing to process the data close to the things as it provides fast processing, energy efficiency, reliability, and security and privacy [14].
+IoT collects raw data from the sensors, sends them to the cloud for further processing.
+The cloud processes the data for decision making and sends it to the actuators.
+Many proposals applied the scenario of sending collected data from the environment to the cloud to store, manage, and make decisions [11-15], as it provides large storage, complex processing, and access anywhere/ anytime [16].
+Unfortunately, cloud-based systems cause a high level of latency for IoT applications [17-19].
+Therefore, researches started to look at the edge computing to process the data close to the things as it provides fast processing, energy efficiency, reliability, and security and privacy [20].
 However, it is not able to offer large storage, complex processing, and access anywhere/anytime that the cloud offers.
-Therefore, the solution is to integrate edge and cloud computing to benefit from their advantages for IoT applications.
+Therefore, the solution is to integrate the edge and cloud computing to realize both advantages for IoT applications.

-In the last decade, many kinds of research discussed and proposed models of IoT and cloud integration [15, 16, 17, 18].
-Researches in [15, 16] demonstrate the need to integrate IoT with the cloud by presenting a deep understanding of the integration between cloud and IoT [68].
-They also provide an overview of the current researches related to this topic.
+In the last decade, many kinds of research discussed and proposed models of IoT and cloud integration [21-24].
+Researches in [21, 22] demonstrated the need to integrate IoT with the cloud by presenting a deep understanding of the integration between cloud and IoT [25].
+They also provided an overview of the current researches related to this topic.
 Additionally, they mentioned the challenges and solutions points of current approaches.
-Babu et al. [17] presented an architectural design for integration cloud and IoT.
-Li et al. [18] employed the TOSCA standard for cloud service management to systematically specify the components and configurations of IoT applications.
+Babu et al. [23] presented an architectural design for integration of the cloud and IoT.
+Li et al. [24] employed the TOSCA standard for cloud service management to systematically specify the components and configurations of IoT applications.
 TOSCA describes the internal topology of application components and the deployment process of IoT applications.
-All the previously mentioned models are cloud-based which need to transfer all raw data to the cloud for processing and making the decisions.
-None of the previously mentioned papers discussed processing raw data collected from end devices at the edge layer to learn, make the decision, and take actions, without sending the data to the cloud.
+All the previously mentioned models are cloud-based, which need to transfer all raw data to the cloud for processing and making decisions.
+None of the previously mentioned papers discussed processing raw data collected from end devices at the edge layer for the purpose of learning, making decision, and taking actions, without sending the data to the cloud.